The 17 Worst Restaurant Salads in America

 Back in 1998, Britney Spears was America's sweetheart.
-She had just come out with "Baby One More Time," and everyone fell head over heels for her wholesome look and Southern charm; she seemed so innocent.
+She had just come out with "Baby One More Time," and everyone fell head over heels for her wholesome look and Southern charm.
 Fast forward nine years to when the songstress shaved her head in an attempt to cover up her drug use, and it became clear that we had all been duped.
 In the same vein: Every time we open up a restaurant menu, there's a big chance each and every one of us falls victim to more seemingly-wholesome things that should actually have an "I'm not that innocent!" description.

-To help you stay on the straight and narrow towards weight loss success, we examined the salad menus at 20 popular restaurants in America and pinpointed the very worst bed of greens at each location.
+To help you stay on the straight and narrow towards weight loss success, we examined the salad menus at 17 popular restaurants in America and pinpointed the very worst bed of greens at each location.
 Read on to find out what they are, avoid ordering them at all cost, and always steer clear of these #1 Worst Menu Option at 40 Popular Restaurants!

 California Pizza Kitchen Waldorf Chicken Salad

-Applebee's Oriental Chicken Salad
+Applebee's Oriental Chicken Salad With Crispy Chicken

 A fair number of Applebee's salads live around the 1,000-calorie mark, making them just as dubious as any other menu item.
 This Asian-inspired bed of greens is no exception.
 Thanks to the sugary vinaigrette and the double-down of fat coming from the crispy noodles and fried chicken, this "healthy" salad serves up more calories, fat, and sugar than an order of the chain's Cheeseburger Eggrolls!